Nando-C/UnQ-BE/README.md

 In reality this is a MVP (Minimal Viable Product) that I am planning to improve in the near future, but still makes me really proud! 😁

-You can find the Front-End repo of this project in the following link: [UnQ's Front-End](https://github.com/Nando-C/UnQ-FE)
+You can find the Front-End repo of this project in the following link, where more information about the use of this app is shared: [UnQ's Front-End](https://github.com/Nando-C/UnQ-FE)

 <p align="right">(<a href="#top">back to top</a>)</p>